drolando/py_zipkin/docs/source/encoding.rst

 Convert encoded spans between formats
 -------------------------------------

 py_zipkin provides some helper functions to convert between encodings.
-They work on already encoded spans so they're meant to be used
+They are useful if you have old instrumentations still emitting data in a different format and you wish to convert those spans to the new format after they've been generated.

 .. autofunction:: py_zipkin.encoding.convert_spans